 - The company actively monitors the operations and actively intervenes in shortcomings. - The company can forbid self-initiated snow dropping and intervene in it if necessary. - The build-up of snow and ice on roofs must be monitored in the winter. - Hazard spots are to be reported immediately to property maintenance company. - In hazardous situations traffic or parking must be prevented in the area where ice or snow can fall down. - Childrens' playgrounds are inspected and serviced regularly, and detected defects are intervened with immediately. - The yard area is to be kept neat and in good condition.
 Vegetation is tended to regularly. - Leaves are raked when necessary. - Shrubs and bushes must be maintained neat to avoid traffic accidents. - Driving directions and guest parking spaces are to be marked clearly in the parking area with appropriate signs. - Winter upkeep will be taken care of. - Close call -situations are intervened with immediately.
-Close call -situations are investigated and necessary measures are taken to counteract the situation to prepare for and prevent similar situations. - Everyone must familiarise themselves with the general first aid instructions.
+Close call -situations are investigated and necessary measures are taken to counteract the situation to prepare for and prevent similar situations. - The persons in the companies responsible for safety have been nominated. - The persons responsible for safety take care of safety matters relating to their work location. - Everyone must familiarise themselves with the general first aid instructions.

-4.2 Fire hazards
+5.2 Fire hazards

 - short circuits

 - fire caused by a broken electronic appliance

 - grease or other fire in the kitchen

 - careless smoking

 - arson

 - a fire caused by children playing

 - hazardous substances

 - accidentally leaving electronic appliances on

-- fire load on the side of the building

 - storing items in staircases

+- fire hydrant servicing not done

 - inspection of extinguishers not done

 - unattended burning of candles

-Fire-hazardous locations are, for example the kitchen of the apartments, sauna and storage space, the public sauna, the laundry room, club facilities, technical areas and other equivalent property areas.
+Fire-hazardous locations are, for example the kitchen of the apartments, sauna and storage space, the public sauna, the laundry room, the drying room, technical areas and other equivalent property areas.